giantswarm/gitops-template/docs/add_app_template.md

 ## Setting up directory tree structure for managing apps

-1. Go to the `apps` directory and prepare directory for the new App Template:
+1. Go to the `apps` directory and prepare a directory for the new App Template:

     ```sh
     cd bases/apps/